KernelDeimos/adventure-txt-js/README.md

 Contributions must adhere to these rules

-- Plan a little bit
 - Do something fun
 - Don't panic

 The `experiments` folder is there to try anything you want.
 Experiments don't have to tie into any existing architecture - we'll figure out how to wire it up later.
+Any PR adding something to `experiments` will be approved unless it's overtly off-topic or malicious.